eflumerf/styleguide/dune-daq-cppguide.md

 </details>

 #### 8.3.2  File Contents [DUNE VERSION]

-[The below is untouched from the google version, modulo making the header end in hpp instead of h]

 If a `.hpp` declares multiple abstractions, the file-level comment should broadly describe the contents of the file, and how the abstractions are